Salzman International Illustration Agency

 How old were you when first realized you wanted to become an artist?

 Actually, the first I remember considering it might be a good idea to become an artist was when I was a teen-ager.
-I remember sitting there at the dead end with a few friends.
-We were all three-reefers to the wind and I was looking at a Yes album cover (Roger Dean).
-I remember exactly what I was thinking.
-I thought: “Woah: bitchin'! - I’d just moved to California, and was in the process of learning to pepper my Boston-accented, teenage utterances with new, high-fashion, California words like woah, bitchin’, awesome, dude, and was becoming particularly adept at “Howdy.”
+I remember sitting at the dead end with a few friends, all of us three-reefers to the wind.
+I was looking at a Yes album cover (Roger Dean), and I remember exactly what I was thinking.
+I thought: “Woah: bitchin'! - I’d just moved to California and was learning to pepper my Boston-accented, teenage utterances with California phrases like woah, bitchin’, awesome, and dude.
+I became particularly adept at “Howdy.”

 Do you still have any of your early artwork?

 A few pieces.
-I moved a lot when I was in college, and moving always seemed to require a purge of belongings; most of my early artwork did not survive my nomadic lifestyle.
+I moved a lot when I was in college, which always seemed to require a belongings purge; most of my early artwork didn't survive my nomadic lifestyle.

 Have you studied art formally?

-Many years in college.
+Many moons in college.
 Ended up with an MFA.

 Is there an artist whose work you admire?
 What is it about their artwork that intrigues you?